3.8. Why you don’t want to use a Raspberry Pi Zero with OctoPrint on the Prusa i3 Mk3

 There is a lot of confusion on whether or not a Raspberry Pi Zero W is suited for using OctoPrint when installed in a Prusa i3 Mk3.
-Unfortunately, there is a lot of old information floating around out there causing confusion.
-Prusa is partially responsible for this by maintaining their PrusaPrint (Rpi Zero and Octoprint) page that describes installation of a RPi Zero inside the EINSY controller case on the Mk3.
+Unfortunately, there is a lot of old information floating around out there and Prusa is partially responsible for this by maintaining their PrusaPrint (Rpi Zero and Octoprint) page that describes installation of a RPi Zero inside the EINSY controller case on the Mk3.
 They have at least added a disclaimer to that page.

 Raspberry Pi Zero W has no 5GHz Wi-Fi (only 2.4GHz), and a somewhat weak processor.
 It does not support using a large amount of Octoprint-plugins or streaming of video and is not officially recommended by the OctoPrint project.
 Use more powerful models like the 3B+ or the latest RPI 4 to take full advantage of Octoprint.
 However, they do need to be connected by USB, plus they need a separate PSU, which results in a less clean setup.